klepto2/ImGui-UltraEngine/README.md

 A backend for using [Dear ImGui](https://github.com/ocornut/imgui) in [UltraEngine ](https://www.ultraengine.com/)

+(Update 03/20/2024)

+	- Changed Shaderfamily and shaders to support UltraEngine 0.9.5

 Basic integration is done using the Docking branch of "Dear ImGui".
 Supports nearly everything, only the new Viewport-System will be implemented at a later time.